wyn430/DSSMH.github.io/index.md

 ### Selection process

 The workshop organizers will select and invite the keynote speakers.
-The organizers plan to invite 4-6 keynote speakers, and will ensure a balanced distribution of those coming from industry and academia.
-Each keynote will be presented as a lecture with slides and there will be a short Q/A session at the end of each keynote.
+The organizers plan to invite 4-6 keynote speakers and will ensure a balanced distribution of those coming from industry and academia.
+Each keynote will be presented as a lecture with slides, and there will be a short Q/A session at the end of each keynote.

 The submitted papers will undergo the standard double-blind peer-review process.
 The workshop organizers will invite experienced program committee (PC) members for this workshop to first guarantee each paper submission will be reviewed by at least two PC members and second to ensure an informed and fair evaluation of the work being submitted.
 Based upon the reviews provided by PC members, the final recommendation of acceptance or rejection to the workshop will be made.
-The detailed review comments and notification letter will be sent to the authors accordingly along with detailed information as to whether they have been accepted for an oral or poster presentation (as noted above in the tentative workshop schedule).
+The detailed review comments and notification letter will be sent to the authors accordingly, along with detailed information as to whether they have been accepted for an oral or poster presentation (as noted above in the tentative workshop schedule).

-To participate in the poster session, the participants can also submit their poster abstracts to the workshop, and present their research posters in the workshop.
-If the number of submissions exceed the capacity, the workshop organizers will select the abstracts that have higher relevance to the workshop scope for poster presentation.
+To participate in the poster session, the participants can also submit their poster abstracts to the workshop and present their research posters in the workshop.
+If the number of submissions exceeds the capacity, the workshop organizers will select the abstracts that have higher relevance to the workshop scope for poster presentations.

-In addition, the workshop organizers will also invite judges from PC for the selection of best paper award and best poster award.
+In addition, the workshop organizers will also invite judges from PC for the selection of the best paper award and best poster award.
 The results will be announced in the workshop award ceremony (as noted above in the tentative workshop schedule).

 ### Program committee (tentative)
 * Michael Biehler, Georgia Tech